-Note: Unlike previous Axe-Fx models, the virtual presence circuit on the Axe-Fx II now operates from 0-10 instead of \pm -5.
+Note: Unlike previous Axe-Fx models, the virtual presence circuit on the Axe-Fx II now operates from 0-10 instead of +/-5.
 Set it as you would on a regular amp.
+As of Firmware 8.0, Presence works like that on the actual amp being modeled, rather than operating as an "idealized" control.